ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/tabbed-navigation.md

 #### Step 4: Redirects and Other Details

 If you load the application from root, it will go to the `tabs` route, but we really need it to display one of the pages.
 The `tabs/tea` route makes the most sense.
-Modify the current redirect within `app-routing.module.ts` to go to `tabs/tea`.
+Modify the current redirect within `src/app/app.routes.ts` to go to `tabs/tea`.

 ```typescript
   {